Brujas F.C.: History

-In a long-awaited match for the Costa Rican soccer fans, because after the 1964 campaign in which the Carmen FC team defeated Club Sport Uruguay de Coronado, there have been no finals without one of the 3 biggest in this league, Liga Deportiva Alajuelense, Club Sport Herediano and Deportivo Saprissa.
-The match began at 7:05 p.m. with an excited Buenos Aires team that went happily to the front but to no avail, because the first actions of real danger occurred until approximately 25 minutes later, and until 37 minutes when Luis Lara beat the defense but the ball crashed into the vertical.
-In the second half the "shark" team got tired of wasting goals and the "sorcerers" went all out on the attack but there were no goals, the first leg final was very lackluster especially because Brujas FC was not the overwhelming team that it was before the Municipal Pérez Zeledon and Liberia Mía, everything is defined on Monday, December 28, 2009, at 2:00 p.m.
+After the 1964 campaign in which the Carmen FC team defeated Club Sport Uruguay de Coronado, there had been no finals without one of the 3 major teams in the league; Liga Deportiva Alajuelense, Club Sport Herediano and Deportivo Saprissa, until then, causing interest for the Costa Rican soccer fans.
+The match began at 7:05 p.m, with an attack to the front by the Buenos Aires team, but with no major breakthroughs.
+The first actions of proximity took place approximately 25 minutes later, and until the 37-minute mark when Luis Lara passed through the defenses, but the ball crashed into the vertical.
+In the second half the "shark" had gotten chances to score, but didn’t score yet.
+Similarly, the "sorcerers" attacked, but didn’t manage to score either.
+The first leg final didn’t cause much movement, especially since Brujas FC didn’t perform up to expectations like on the Municipal Pérez Zeledon and Liberia Mía.
+The team’s defining stake took place on Monday, December 28, 2009, at 2:00 p.m.

-The return leg was played at the Jorge Hernán "Cuty" Monge Stadium in a hotly contested game that welcomed 5,500 people seated even in the yellow zones and perhaps a little more fans, and at least 150 more than They stayed outside the stadium.
-The game was played too much in the first few minutes, so much so that Puntarenas FC took the lead in the 13th minute through Luis Lara, in a first half that did not leave much to talk about.
+The return leg was played at the Jorge Hernán "Cuty" Monge Stadium in a contested game that welcomed 5,500 people; some had to seat in the yellow zones, and at least 150 more stayed outside the stadium.
+The game was very disputed in the first few minutes.
+Eventually, Puntarenas FC took the lead in the 13th minute through Luis Lara.
+The first half did not leave much to be said.

 In the second half at minute 46' Daniel "naughty" Jiménez tied the game in a dressing room goal and would leave it that way until the end.
-The team from Desamparadeño won on penalties 5–4 with the failure of Josimar Arias for Brujas FC and Mario Viquez together with Bryan Zamora for Puntarenas FC.
-With this Brujas FC earned their first star on their shield, in other words their first national title.
+The team from Desamparadeño won on penalties 5–4 with the failure of Josimar Arias in favor of Brujas FC and Mario Viquez together with Bryan Zamora for Puntarenas FC.
+With this, Brujas FC earned their first star on their shield, in other words their first national title.